The Christmas Box International asks public’s help providing Christmas for 2,800 at-risk Utah children | Gephardt Daily

 “Often, the children we are helping are not looking for much, just a sense of normalcy and belonging–like getting a new shirt with a tag on it.
 Through Project Elf, companies and individuals are invited to donate gifts, clothing, gift cards, or a monetary donation to help ensure that the children we serve can have a happy holiday season,” Celeste said.
 “It’s a great time of year for people to give in a way that feels meaningful to them.”

-But, Christmas isn’t the only time of year there’s need.
+But Christmas isn’t the only time of year there’s need.

 “Safety isn’t seasonal,” said Richard Paul Evans.
 “We serve children 365 days a year and need to make Christmas happen at our emergency shelters and resource centers for families served by the state within our community.”